 How diet factors into your workout

-Losing weight is a lot more complex than just counting carbs.
+Losing weight and reducing body fat is a lot more complex than just counting carbs.
 A holistic approach is key to maintaining the benefits of your workout in the long run.
 Without the proper fuel, your workout can cause more damage than any good it might do.
-But should you eat breakfast and take a supplement for the energy you need, or opt for a pre-Workout Drink?
+But should you eat breakfast and take a supplement for the energy you need, or opt for a pre-workout drink?

 Ideally, a good meal with a healthy balance of complex carbohydrates, protein, and fat is eaten two to three hours before you work out.
 This will give you the energy you need no matter what type of exercise you’re doing.